Anthousa, Preveza: History

 Tombs of the Hellenistic and Roman era have been unearthed in the area of the municipal unit of Anthousa.
 In the 12th century the monastery of Virgin Mary of Vlacherna was erected.
 Traces of a Venetian garrison are also visible.

-At the beginning of 19th century the Ottoman ruler Ali Pasha built a castle over Anthousa in order to plan a siege against nearby Parga.
+In 1814 Anthousa was plundered by units of the Albanian ruler Ali Pasha and the local inhabitants fled to the nearby Parga.
+Ali Pasha then built a castle over Anthousa in order to plan a siege of Parga.